EGmux/Sarcophagus_certora_formal-verification/README.md

 This tool won't support for or while loop, so to verify if a function preserved idempotency we had to create auxiliary files, note that this rule is current wip.

-The tool seems to be capable to generate a valid pair of the triple (public key, private key, address) however we opted for hardcoded values.
+The tool seems to be capable of generating a valid pair of triples (public key, private key, address) however we opted for hardcoded value for performance reasons.

 ## 🐋 How to run the spec file